SCOTT SIMON, Host:

-Mr. LEONARD BRISENO: Its like being at a free concert.
-I mean youre right outside, you know?
+LEONARD BRISENO: It's like being at a free concert.
+I mean you're right outside, you know?

-Ms. DIANE ANOBABOR: We got space after midnight, if thats chill with yall.
+DIANE ANOBABOR: We got space after midnight, if that's chill with y'all.

-Ms. ANOBABOR: I mean that option isnt accessible like if youre not in the industry, or if you dont have the money to buy a badge.
+ANOBABOR: I mean that option isn't accessible like if you're not in the industry, or if you don't have the money to buy a badge.
 So this center is us channeling an opening to that.

-Ms. TEAUNNA MOORE (Rapper): (Rapping) Look deep within me.
+TEAUNNA MOORE: (Rapping) Look deep within me.
 S-O-U-T-H-R. We're the leaders.
-Ive got the feeling and million peoples watch without the speaking, to get even deeper Aretha Franklin blow out the speakers.
+I've got the feeling and million peoples watch without the speaking, to get even deeper Aretha Franklin blow out the speakers.

-Justin Time is a local spoken word artist, and he says theres no time like South by in Austin.
+BUCHELE: Justin Time is a local spoken word artist, and he says there's no time like South by in Austin.

-Mr. JUSTIN TIME (Artist, Spoken Word): It only brings more energy into this city.
+JUSTIN TIME: It only brings more energy into this city.
 It brings a vibrance in this city.
 You know, can feel it all around.
-I step out my house and I just feel all this energy and I want to see whats going on, see what I can find, you know?
+I step out my house and I just feel all this energy and I want to see what's going on, see what I can find, you know?

-Mr. BEN IZRA: People aint really used to seeing that, you know, like in Austin.
-So when an outside cat from Brooklyn like man, like he was like, yo, man, Im going go back and tell my people from Brooklyn what yall doing, man.
-Its amazing, you know?
+BEN IZRA: People ain't really used to seeing that, you know, like in Austin.
+So when an outside cat from Brooklyn like man, like he was like, yo, man, I'm going go back and tell my people from Brooklyn what ya'll doing, man.
+It's amazing, you know?